Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Henri Poincaré’s Work on Relativity, 1898--1906

 \subsection{1898: The Operational Definition of Time}

-In 1898, in his article \textit{La mesure du temps} \cite{poincaré-1898}, Poincaré approached relativity not through equations but through a concrete problem: how to define time.
-He proposed synchronizing two distant clocks by means of light signals, assuming that light takes the same time to travel out and back.
-This convention defines simultaneity operationally: it is not a fact given by nature, but a practical, testable, and shared rule.
-Through this analysis, Poincaré introduced the idea that each observer’s time is constructed by measurement procedures.
+In 1898, in his article \textit{La mesure du temps} \cite{poincare1898}, Poincaré approached the question of time through the concrete problem of measurement.
+How can two distant clocks be synchronized?
+His answer was operational: one may synchronize them by means of light signals, on the convention that light takes the same time to travel in the two opposite directions.
+Simultaneity is therefore not simply given by nature; it is defined through a practical rule involving clocks, signals, and an assumption about the propagation of light.